sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/users.rst

 Overview
 ---------

-The User REST API's allow you to get all the information about user and perform create,delete operations too.
+The User REST APIs allow you to get all the information about user and perform create,delete operations too.

-Below are the various User API's available in Fire Insights.
+Below are the various User APIs available in Fire Insights.

 They should be executed after you have logged into Fire Insights.